ofcyln/frontmen-assignment/README.md

 * `tabindex` values added for form elements in a numeric order to complete the form just with the use of keyboard for accessibility.

 * In case of navigating to a page which doesn't exist in the app, a `wildcard route (404)` is integrated to the project.
-It redirects users to the `Jokes` page which is the homepage of the project.
+It redirects users to the `Not Found` page.

 * If a user doesn't authenticate, page routing redirects users to the `Login` page to be authenticated.
 After authorization, with the help of the routerSnapshot queryParams, the user can continue his browsing experience.